-Lamanai Mayan Ruins.
+Lamanai Mayan Archaeological Site.
 The Lamanai site is one of the oldest continuously occupied Maya sites in Belize, from about 1500 BC when maize was being grown at the site, to 1680 AD.

 The name "Lamanai" means submerged insect.